Welcome to our sweet digs! Join us as we take you on a room by room tour of our work-in-progress home.

 -Giving the bathroom a facelift (new vanity top, faucet, toilet, lighting and paint)

 -Adding a made-over electric fireplace

 -The odds and ends (painting, hanging doors and trim, building new laundry area, etc)

 During our basement renovation, we gave the basement bath a quick makeover to make it more clean and contemporary.
 Replacing the bisque toilet and sink, updating the lighting, adding a mirror, and painting the vanity made a pretty big difference for the time being.

 The basement kitchen was the real cinderella story of our renovation.
 What was originally an ugly laundry/furnace/storage room was completely re-designed to become a darling little kitchen.
 With white cabinetry and some peppy lime green accent walls, it is bright and so much fun.

-We created the laundry room (well, closet really!) during our basement renovations since we turned the former laundry/furnace room into what is now the kitchen.
+We created the laundry room (err, closet, really!) during our basement renovations since we turned the former laundry/furnace room into what is now the kitchen.
 It is small but totally functional.
-I still have plans to wallpaper or paint it a super fun colour and add some storage, but it is clean and functional for the time being.
+I have plans to wallpaper or paint it a super fun colour and add some storage, but it does the trick for now!

 Stay tuned as we continue to transform our house, room by room, on a shoestring budget!